codeigniter4/CodeIgniter4/user_guide_src/source/libraries/caching.rst

 ========

 The is the name of the handler that should be used as the primary handler when starting up the engine.
 Available names are: dummy, file, memcached, redis, predis, wincache.
-This is commonly the **File** handler since the file system is always available, but may not fit more complex, multi-server setups.

 $backupHandler
 ==============